What Is a Travel Nurse?

 5. Choose a Travel Nurse Agency

-Once you’ve gained the necessary clinical experience, you can research different travel nurse agencies.
+After gaining clinical experience, you can research different travel nurse agencies.
 Some travel nurses may join multiple agencies to choose from a broader range of contracts.

 There are a few factors to consider when weighing your choices, including:

-- Approachable, transparent agency recruiters (your main point of contact).
+- Approachable, transparent agency recruiters (your main point of contact)

-- On-the-job support system.
+- On-the-job support system

 6. Select Your First Assignment

+After choosing a travel nursing agency, you can apply for your first assignment.
 Ask yourself the following questions when choosing your first contract:

 - Is it in an NLC member state?